 Left from previous statement: In addition to intelligent spectrum utilization, the increasing demands for wireless spectrum should also be met by introducing flexibility into the use of lightly used spectrum.
 This includes spectrum that is being used sparsely on a geographic basis (i.e., only used in certain specific locations) or temporally.
 In particular, the intelligent management brought about by cognitive radio and other related technologies can assure co-existence with devices and services which currently use these spectrum bands, albeit on a sporadic basis.

 Technologies developed under the auspices of IEEE-SA's standardization activities also enable connectivity in underserved communities by efficiently using spectrum made available through advancements in other technology fields, such as digital television.
+Now, with basic access to the 1.2 GHz of the 6 GHz band limited to Very Low Power and Low Power Indoor use, Automatic Frequency Coordination using database determination of victim receiver locations, will enable full power use in this band.

 <Optimistic end-note>